GeekTrainer/learn-django/Module 1.md

     * Running Your First App

         Now that the structure is complete, views have been added, and the URLs mapped, it is time to run your app.
-Make sure the server is still connected and running and enter the below link into your browser.
+Make sure the server is still connected and running, and enter the below link into your browser.

             http://localhost:8000/hello_world/

         If everything worked then you should see "Hello, world" at the top left hand of the screen.
+#

-6. Knowledge Check
+- Unit: Knowledge Check
     * Check your knowledge
       - Questions (See Module1_KQ.yaml for questions)

+#
-7. Summary
+- Unit: Summary
     * In this module you learned:
       - How to install Django
       - Why Django is great for rapid deployments